skybrush-io/faq/wiki/Building-custom-drones.md

 ```

 Note that you will need the FastLED library for the sketch above; you can install it from the **Tools** / **Manage Libraries...** menu in the Arduino IDE.

+## What is everyone using for an LED controller.
+What options do I have?

+You have three or four options:

+- A custom LED board that takes PWM channels from the flight controller, something like [this](https://github.com/ugcs/ddc/tree/master/Drone_hardware/Fireball_LED_payload).

+- An Arduino Nano or something similar, with a small sketch that presents the Arduino as an I2C device towards the flight controller.
+You can use [this sketch](#is-it-possible-to-use-the-i2c-bus-of-the-flight-controller-to-control-the-leds-on-my-drone).

+- NeoPixel or ProfiLED strips.
+No need for custom hardware, just connect them to a servo output and you are good to go.
+The downside is that you need a stronger CPU, most likely an STM32H7 as the LED control signals need to be assembled in memory and the more LEDs you have the longer the signal will be.
+(And you need a spare DMA channel).

+- You can tweak an ESP8266 or ESP32 wifi module and use it both to connect to the ground via wifi and to control the LEDs.
+Our firmware can be configured to send MAVLink commands to the wifi module to control the LEDs, but you need a custom firmware on the ESP to take care of both the wifi connection and the LEDs.
+You can probably use our mavesp8266 fork as a starting point, but you need to add the LED handling.